The touch of Jesus cleansed a leper, and the forbidden contact did not render him “unclean” – Mark 1:40-45.

-In Israel, a man or woman who contracted leprosy became “unclean” – Ritually impure.
-He or she would remain so unless healed miraculously by God, an extremely rare occurrence in the Old Testament, then certified “clean” by a priest – (Numbers 12:10, 2 Kings 5:1-2).
+The man who contracted leprosy became “unclean,” ritually defiled, and remained so unless healed miraculously by God, an extremely rare event in the Old Testament record, and he had to be certified “clean” by a priest, then he would perform the required rituals.
+Thus, leprosy meant banishment to a slow, painful, and lonely death – (Numbers 12:10, 2 Kings 5:1-2).

-“Now, as for the leper in whom is the plague, His clothes shall be rent, And his head shall be bare, And his beard shall he cover — And, Unclean!
-Unclean! shall he cry.
-All the days that the plague is in him shall he continue unclean, Unclean he is — Alone shall he remain, Outside the camp shall be his dwelling.” – (Leviticus 13:45-46).
+“Now, as for the leper in whom is the plague, His clothes will be rent, and his head will be bare, and his beard will he cover, and ‘Unclean!
+Unclean!’ will he cry.
+All the days that the plague is in him will he continue unclean, unclean he is, alone will he remain, outside the camp will be his dwelling” – (Leviticus 13:45-46).